KpuBemKa/wav-parser/README.md

 # wav-parser
-Received wav files with speech from esp-recorder, and parses them into text
+Receives wav files with speech from esp-recorder, and parses them into text